jump-dev/JuMP.jl/docs/src/installation.md

 !!! note
     Most packages follow the `ModuleName.Optimizer` naming convention, but exceptions may exist.
-See the README of the Julia package's Github repository for more details on how to use a particular solver, including any solver-specific options.
+See the README of the Julia package's GitHub repository for more details on how to use a particular solver, including any solver-specific options.